jwaitze/jake-personal-website/README.md

 - social profiles
 - work history
 - some projects
-- a blog
+- a blog (full CRUD functionality, coded in PHP using MySQLi)
-- IRC
+- IRC (running on unrealircd)

 Made using HTML5, CSS3, JS, and PHP.